Existence of 2-parameter crossings, with applications: Introduction

-for $k\in\{1,\ldots,n-2\}$.\end{df} The local models for $k=0$ and $k=n-1$ (the \emph{definite} fold and cusp) are omitted, though Theorem ~\ref{isotthm} could be easily adapted to handle those critical points as well.
-The reason for this is the definite locus can be eliminated from smooth maps when $n=4$ by homotopy (see for example the earliest proof of this fact in \cite{S}), and there are general existence results for indefinite one-parameter families of maps when $n\geq4$ \cite{W2,GK}.
+for $k\in\{1,\ldots,n-2\}$.
+In this paper, a \emph{deformation} of a Morse 2-function is a homotopy of maps from a smooth, closed oriented 4-manifold $M$ to a smooth, closed oriented surface $B$ given by a sequence of merges, births, flips and 2-parameter crossings as described in \cite{W2}.\end{df} The local models for $k=0$ and $k=n-1$ (the \emph{definite} fold and cusp) are omitted, though Theorem ~\ref{isotthm} could be easily adapted to handle those critical points as well.
+The reason for this is that the definite locus can be eliminated from smooth maps when $n=4$ by homotopy (see for example the earliest proof of this fact in \cite{S}), and that there are general existence results for indefinite one-parameter families of maps connecting any pair of homotopic indefinite Morse 2-functions when $n\geq4$ \cite{W2,GK3}.

 To help understand folds and cusps, Figure~\ref{crit} shows two disks in $B$, schematically depicting the fibration structure near a fold and a cusp for $n=4$.
 Bold arcs represent the image of the critical locus and a surface is pictured in the region of regular values that have that surface as their preimage.
 Tracing point preimages above a horizontal arc from left to right gives the foliation of $\R^3$ by hyperboloids, with a double cone above the fold point.
 The circle (drawn on the cylinder to the left) that shrinks to the cone point is called the \emph{vanishing cycle} for that critical arc.
 Each cusp point is a common endpoint of two open arcs of fold points for which the two vanishing cycles must transversely intersect at a unique point in the fiber.
-See \cite{GK} for a more detailed background on these maps.
+See \cite{GK3} for a more detailed background on these maps.